Italian parliament approves mini-budget demanded by Brussels

-ROME Italy's government won a parliamentary confidence vote on a mini-budget on Thursday, agreeing to 3.4 billion euros ($3.80 billion) of deficit-cutting measures to placate the European Commission.
+ROME (Reuters) - Italy's government won a parliamentary confidence vote on a mini-budget on Thursday, agreeing to 3.4 billion euros ($3.80 billion) of deficit-cutting measures to placate the European Commission.

 The package includes an increase in levies on tobacco and gambling, a renewed crackdown on tax evasion and efforts to boost the tax take from Internet companies.